Lovely-Professional-University-CSE/int247-machine-learning-project-2020-kem031-sudhanshu/README.md

 ## Project_ML.ipynb
 This is the jupyter notebook which consist of complete code.
 This is used to explain the working of each and every module used in the project.

+## dataset_visualization.py
+This is the file which consist of two functions namely plotsPerColumnDistribution, PlotScatterMatrix used for Distribution Graphs, Scatter and density plots respectively.
+These functions are used to visualize our dataset.

 # Working with GUI
 ## Step 1:
 Enter the name in the provided space infront of the label as "Name of the Patient".